alpscode/website/content/blog/rocket-league-and-sports-analytics.md

 js = ["https://d3js.org/d3.v6.min.js", "https://cdn.jsdelivr.net/npm/lodash@4.17.20/lodash.min.js", "/js/rocket_league.js", "/js/rl_blog_values.js"]
 +++

-Taking a serious interest in sports analytics was probably the best thing I have done during the pandemic.
+Taking a serious interest in sports analytics was probably the best thing I did during the pandemic.
 Not only is it fun to play with and analyze, but it's also easy to make connections with ongoing events while also providing you with a broader understanding of the sports.
 There are, however, a few roadblocks.
 Reaching to the data, especially on-pitch data, is very difficult.